npoliak/Kaggle-Competitions/House Prices Regression/README.md

 # House Prices Regression

 This project showcases my work on the "House Prices - Advanced Regression Techniques" Kaggle Competition.
 It was one of my initial ventures into complex regression problems, with the primary objective of enhancing my understanding and skills in multifaceted regression scenarios.
+Link: https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques

 # Objectives and Learning Outcomes
 The primary goal was to familarize myself with various regression techniques and to explore different methodologies for model improvement.
 Throughout the project, I experimented with: